kevinschueller/kevin-portfolio/src/pages/projects/virtual-admissions-information-session-website.md

 content_img_path: "/images/screenshot.png"

 ---
 A brand new design and interactive webite build that was designed and executed in a week with a two person team due to COVID-19 pressures to move essential marketing events remote.
-The completed project exceeded goals to boost attendance and convert interested potential students to enrolled students.
+The completed project exceeded goals to boost attendance and convert interested potential students to become enrolled students.
 Built on WordPress as a theme and customized with plugins and custom post types.